worlduniting/bookpub/README.md

   <img style="text-align: center" alt="BookPub logo header" src="./assets/bookpub-logo.svg">
 </picture>

-An advanced book typesetting and publishing framework for publishing houses.
+An advanced book publishing framework for a web-driven world.

-**BookPub** manages a manuscript-to-market toolchain, allowing publishing firms and their authors to track one markdown-based manuscript source, which can be built into any format (PDF, EPUB, MOBI, HTML), and can be professionally designed and typeset (for print houses) using HTML, CSS and Javascript Web Standards.
+**BookPub** manages a manuscript-to-market toolchain, allowing publishing firms, authors and other stakeholders to manage one markdown-based manuscript source, which can be built into any format (PDF, EPUB, MOBI, HTML), and can be professionally designed and typeset (for print houses) using HTML, CSS and Javascript Web Standards.

 ## Features